We hold two club championships each year, one for running and one for Triathlon.

 - There are ten races a year, at least three at each of 10K, 10 miles and Half marathon distance.
 Runners count their best SIX scores from these races towards their overall totals.

-- When a new member takes part in his or her first race, he or she will be placed in the A division if he or she beats at least one runner from that division; otherwise, he or she will go into the B division.
+- When a lady new member takes part in her first race, she will be placed in the A division if she beats at least one runner from that division; otherwise, she will go into the B division.

 - The same rule will apply to more established club members who take a break from club championship races and then return.